cmkobel/CompareM2/docs/05 quick start.md

 # Quick start ⚡️

-If you have a set of bacterial or archaeal genomes, either MAGs or isolates, that you wish to analyze and compare - CompareM2 is the tool for you.
+If you have a set of bacterial or archaeal genomes, either MAGs or isolates, that you wish to analyze and compare—CompareM2 is the tool for you.

 ## 1) Install